ibexa/documentation-user/docs/getting_started.md

 ![Top bar](img/top_bar.png "Top bar")

-- **Content** gives you access to the content repository.
+- **Content** gives you access to the content Repository.
-It lets you navigate the Content tree, create, edit, move, copy, delete content, etc.
+It lets you navigate the Content Tree, create, edit, move, copy, delete content, etc.
 - **Page** enables you to create and edit block-based Pages.
 It is only available for eZ Enterprise users.
 - **Forms** enables you to place a survey, questionnaire, sign-up form, etc. on your website.
 It is only available for eZ Enterprise users.
-- **Admin** is the administration panel where you can manage users, sections, permissions, etc.
+- **Admin** is the administration panel where you can manage Users, Sections, permissions, etc.

 ### User settings

-You can access your user settings on the right side of the top bar:
+You can access your User Settings on the right side of the top bar:

 ![User preferences menu](img/user_preferences.png)